-Meade was born on December 31, 1815 in Cadiz, Spain, where his father was working as a U.S. naval agent.
-At a youthful age, he was enrolled at West Point in 1831.
-Four years later, he graduated 19th in his class.
-Meade served a brief period in the Army, before resigning and working as a survey engineer.
-Seeking a more steady income for his new wife and family, Meade reenlisted in 1842 and was assigned to the Army Corps of Topographical Engineers.
+Born on December 31, 1815 in Cadiz, Spain, where his father was working as a U.S. naval agent, Meade was enrolled at West Point in 1831 at a youthful age.
+Four years later, he graduated nineteenth in his class.
+Meade served a brief period in the Army, before resigning and working as a survey engineer, but wanting a steadier income for his new wife and family, Meade reenlisted in 1842 and was assigned to the Army Corps of Topographical Engineers.

 Surprisingly, Meade actually proposed a masonry tower for Sombrero Reef, believing that it would be able to withstand the force of the sea.
 However, after considering the enormous expense required to construct a submarine masonry foundation for such a tower, Meade stuck with a skeletal-style design.
 During his career, Meade did have an opportunity to construct several masonry towers, including the tall, sleek lighthouses of Barnegat, Absecon, and Cape May, New Jersey, along with Florida’s Jupiter Inlet Lighthouse.